robifis/CS50W/lecture5_CS50W/lecture5-SQL.md

 - FULL OUTER JOIN

 ### CREATE INDEX
-We can create an index of all the data which makes querying the data much easier in the long run but it requires additional memory and maintenance.
+We can also create an index of all the data which makes querying the data much easier in the long run but it requires additional memory and maintenance.
 Think of an index like the index in a book.
 You can go to the back and look for a word and it will tell you the location of it inside of the book.
 ```
 CREATE INDEX name_index ON passengers (last);
 ```

 ### SQL Injection
 SQL Injections are a security vulnerability where a hacker might gain access to a database.

 Making comments in sql is done via --.
 A hacker could potentially try and log in to the database and trick the system by writing a specific username containing --.
 This would allow you to bypass the password check.
 A normal query looks like this
-`SELECT * FROM users WHERE username="username" AND password = "password";` If a hacker adds the -- lines then they might bypass the Password check and log in as the password check is effectively "commented out".
+`SELECT * FROM users WHERE username="username" AND password = "password";`

+If a hacker adds the -- lines then they might bypass the Password check and log in as the password check is effectively "commented out".
 `SELECT * FROM users WHERE username="hacker" --" AND password = "";`
 Everything from after the -- is effectively commented out!